hardwario/docs/chester/hardware-description/i2c-address-space.md

 # I2C Address Space

-This chapter provides an overview of the 7-bit address allocation on the I²C bus.
+This article provides an overview of the 7-bit address allocation on the I²C bus.

 :::info